mhamzawey/api/README.md

 **2- mysqldb:**

     - Built on top of mysql:5.7
-    - Doesn't persists data, can be presisted by adding voloumes to the docker-compose file
+    - Doesn't persist data, can be presisted by adding voloumes to the docker-compose file

 **3- front-end:**